finmid/code-challenge-fe/Fullstack.md

 ## Submission

 Clone this repository, and create a private repo with your submission in the `main` or `master` branch.
 The final solution must be merged into main branch.
 Please avoid pull requests.
 Next step is to add [@finmid-hr](https://github.com/finmid-hr) as collaborator.
-We will do our best to look into your code as soon as possible, but if for some reason we don't get back to you, please send us an email to [People Team](mailto:people@finmid.com).
+We will do our best to look into your code as soon as possible, but if for some reason we don't get back to you, please send us an email to [people@finmid.com](people@finmid.com).

 # The API